sg09/aws/README.md

 # AWS resources
-   - Welome to siva Guruvareddiar's playground of AWS.
+   Welome to siva Guruvareddiar's playground of AWS!!

    Here you will find my various tries with AWS technologies.
-   -